 Besides the colour, Roomba 870 pretty much looks the same as the 880 model.
 Roomba 870 has a solid construction.
 When you lift it up, it feels like a tank.
 Some of my friends own Roomba 870, and every time I see it, this smart floor cleaner catches my eye.

-Frankly, it’s a beautifully designed robotic vacuum that stands out from the crowd and leaves a different impression compared to the other models.
+Frankly, it’s a beautifully designed robotic vacuum that stands out from the crowd.

 Roomba 880 is another good-looking robotic vacuum that weighs 8.4-pounds and has a height of 3.6 inches and a width of 13.9 inches.